Preparing for the

 18. What kind of creative/formats on social media have you seen the most engagement from?

-Claire Coussins: Snippets and pictures of children we support doing everyday things - playing at home with things we had delivered, pictures of children in hospital who were in isolation, sometimes visibly ill i.e. with NG tube or oxygen, but happy – we’d summarise their condition, story and current experience in a few sentences.
-Key learning for us was that even little day-to-day things that may seem ‘normal’ to our Family Support Workers are ones which provide most raw insight, so we fed this back and encouraged support Workers to share as much as possible with us, even if to them that moment didn’t seem particularly stand out.
+Claire Coussins: Snippets and pictures of children we support doing everyday things - playing at home with things we had delivered, pictures of children in hospital who were in isolation, sometimes visibly ill, i.e. with NG tube or oxygen, but happy – we’d summarise their condition, story and current experience in a few sentences.
+Key learning for us was that even little day-to-day things that may seem ‘normal’ to our Family Support Workers are ones who provide most raw insight, so we fed this back and encouraged support Workers to share as much as possible with us, even if to them that moment didn’t seem particularly stand out.

-Short videos (self filmed on mobile phones) of Family Support Worker did well: one short video of a Family Support Worker talking about the support they were giving and thanking supporter for their donations – this performed by far the best (rather unexpectedly, we would normally expect ones with children to perform better!).
+Short videos (self-filmed on mobile phones) of Family Support Worker did well: one short video of a Family Support Worker talking about the support they were giving and thanking supporter for their donations – this performed by far the best (rather unexpectedly, we would normally expect ones with children to perform better!).